How Does Mercury Retrograde Affect Your Life?

 However, in astrology, Mercury has a much different quality.

-Getting to Know the Planet Mercury from an Astrological Perspective
+Getting to Know the Planet Mercury From an Astrological Perspective

-In astrology, Mercury is one the “neutral planets,” the other two being Neptune and Pluto.
+In astrology, Mercury is one the “neutral planets,” the other two other planets being Neptune and Pluto.
 They are called neutral planets because they take on the characteristic of other planets to which they are connected, or aspected (an astrological term).

 That means if the influence of a certain planet is “benefic” (beneficial) at any given time, then the influence of Mercury will also be beneficial or good.